-The ablation results presented in Table~\ref{tab:ablation_combined} on the DoTA and DADA datasets illustrate the individual contribution of each additional component or modification — LSTM, GATv2, and SlowFast — to the overall performance of our accident anticipation framework.
+The ablation results presented in Table~\ref{tab:ablation_combined} demonstrate the individual contributions of each additional component or modification — LSTM, GATv2, and SlowFast — to the overall performance of our accident anticipation framework.

 From the results, it is evident that reverting any of the modifications causes a drop in average precision (AP) on both datasets.
 However, using SlowFast instead of I3D features and/or adding an LSTM network in global feature learning has a much larger impact than the addition of GATv2 in object graph learning.
 For instance, on the DoTA dataset, the baseline without any of the three modifications achieves an AP of 83.50\%.
 Adding the LSTM alone increases AP considerably to 89.98\%, indicating the critical role of temporal modeling.
 Similarly, replacing I3D with SlowFast as the feature extractor itself yields an AP of 90.03\%, highlighting the advantage of powerful spatio-temporal feature representations.
-Combining LSTM and SlowFast further improves performance to 92.18\%, and the best results are achieved when all three components (LSTM, GATv2, and SlowFast) are used together, reaching 92.73\% AP and an average mTTA of 3.23s.
-A similar trend is observed on the DADA dataset.
+Combining LSTM and SlowFast further improves performance to 92.18\%, and the best results are achieved when all three components (LSTM, GATv2, and SlowFast) are used together, reaching 92.73\% AP and an average mTTA of 3.23 seconds.
+A similar trend is observed with the DADA dataset.
 The baseline without any modifications yields 84.04\% AP, which is improved to 89.18\% by adding the LSTM alone.
 Replacing I3D with SlowFast features as the only modification results in 92.95\% AP.
-Again, the highest performance with 95.39\% AP and 3.08s mTTA is attained when all components are used.
+Again, the highest performance, with 95.39\% AP and 3.08 s mTTA, is attained when all components are used.

 The ablation study also reveals that reverting either modification reduces mTTA.
-Furthermore, we note that neither of the modifications alone improves the mTTA compared to the baseline Graph(Graph) model.
+Furthermore, we note that neither modification, when applied in isolation, improves the mTTA compared to the baseline Graph(Graph) model.